rdrop/exponent-server-sdk-elixir/README.md

 ## Installation

-ExponentServerSdk is currently stable software.
+ExponentServerSdk is currently able to push single and multiple messages to the Expo Server.
 You can install it from Hex:

 ```elixir
 def deps do